 A trip blank is provided with each shipping container of samples to be analyzed for volatile organic compounds (VOCs).
-The use of trip blanks provides a way to determine whether contamination of a sample occurred during shipment from the manufacturer, while in bottle storage, in shipment to a contract analytical laboratory, or during analysis at a lab.
+The use of trip blanks provides a way to determine whether contamination of a sample container during shipment from the manufacturer, while the container was in storage, contamination of a sample occurred during shipment to a contract analytical laboratory, or during analysis of a sample at a contract analytical laboratory.
 Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the contract analytical laboratory prior to shipping the sample bottles to BNL.
-If trip blanks were not provided by the lab, then field sampling technicians prepare trip blanks before they collect the samples.
-Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2012.
+If trip blanks were not provided by the contract analytical laboratory, then field sampling technicians prepare trip blanks before they collect the samples.
+Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2013.

-Field blanks are collected to check for cross-contamination that may occur during sample collection.
-For the Groundwater Monitoring Program, one field blank is collected for every 20 samples, or one per sampling round, which-ever is more frequent.
+Field blanks are collected to check for crosscontamination that may occur during sample collection.
+A field blanks consist of an aliquot of laboratory-grade water that is poured into a sample container in the field.
+For the Groundwater Monitoring Program, one field blank is collected for every 20 samples, or one per sampling round, whichever is more frequent.
 Field blanks are analyzed for the same parameters as groundwater samples.
 For other programs, the frequency of field blank collection is based on their specific DQOs.

-In 2012 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks included chloroform, methyl chloride, and methylene chloride.
+In 2013 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks included trace to low levels of chloroform, methyl chloride, and methylene chloride.
 These compounds are commonly detected in blanks and do not pose significant problems with the reliability of the analytical results.
 Several other compounds were also detected, such as methyl bromide and toluene, at low levels.
 When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "nondetects," (see Section 9.4).
-The results from blank samples collected during 2012 did not indicate any significant impact on the quality of the results.
+The results from blank samples collected during 2013 did not indicate any significant impact on the quality of the results.

-Field duplicate samples are analyzed to check the reproducibility of sampling and analytical results, based on EPA Region II guidelines (EPA 2006a,b).
+Field duplicate samples are analyzed to check the reproducibility of sampling and analytical results, based on EPA Region II guidelines (EPA 2012, 2013).
 For example, in the Groundwater Monitoring Program, duplicates are collected for 5 percent of the total number of samples collected for a project per sampling round.

-During 2012, 56 duplicate samples were collected for nonradiological analyses, and 50 duplicate samples were collected for radiological analyses.
-All duplicate samples were acceptable for input into BNL's Environmental Information Management System (EIMS) database, which is used to manage the Laboratory's environmental data.
-Duplicates were analyzed only for the parameters relevant to the program they monitored.
-Of the 4,261 nonradiological parameters analyzed in 2012, 99 percent of the analyses met QA criteria.
-Of the 118 radiological parameters monitored, 97 percent met QA criteria.
+During 2013, a total of 56 duplicate samples were collected for non-radiological analyses and 42 duplicates were collected for radiologic analyses.
+Not all parameters were analyzed in every duplicate.
+The parameters in each duplicate were consistent with those required for the specific program the duplicate was monitoring.
+Of the 4,418 parameters analyzed, only 23 (0.52 percent) of the non-radiologic analyses failed to meet QA criteria.
+For the radiologic parameters, only 6 of the 116 parameters (5.2 percent) failed to meet QA criteria.
+The results are indicative of consistency with the contract analytical laboratories and sampling methods, resulting in valid, reproducible data.

-Matrix spike and matrix spike duplicates are performed to determine whether the sample matrix (e.g., water, soil, air, vegetation, bone, or oil) adversely affected the sample analysis.
+Matrix spike and matrix spike duplicates are used to determine whether the sample matrix (e.g., water, soil, air, vegetation, bone, or oil) adversely affected the sample analysis.
 A spike is a known amount of analyte added to a sample.
 Matrix spikes are performed at a rate specified by each environmental program's DQOs.
 The rate is typically one per 20 samples collected per project.
-No significant matrix effects were observed in 2012 for routine matrices such as water and soil.
+No significant matrix effects were observed in 2013 for routine matrices such as water and soil.
 Non-routine matrices, such as oil, exhibited the expected matrix issues.